aaaaaa123456789/gb-debug-information/debuginfo.md

 In this case, the [master block table][sect3.5] will also declare the element size of each element in the table; this element size MUST NOT be smaller than the value specified for that block type in this document, but it MAY be larger (this is allowed for compatibility with future versions of the specification).
-These additional bytes in each entry MUST be treated as [reserved fields][def-reserved].
+If the declared element size is larger than the minimum required element size for that block type, these additional bytes in each entry MUST be treated as [reserved fields][def-reserved].

 Blocks MAY appear anywhere in the file; this allows generators to generate those blocks with any layout that is convenient for them.